wpsharks/s2member-kb/tutorials/2015/139-migrating-from-other-software-to-s2member.md

 github-issue: https://github.com/websharks/s2member-kb/issues/139
 ---

-This article will explain how to migrate to s2Member Pro from another software application, while retaining existing users and their payment and/or subscription data.
+This article will explain how to migrate to s2Member Pro from another software application, while retaining existing users and their payment information.

 _The s2Member plugin contains additional inline documentation that should be reviewed carefully following the steps in this article.
 See: **Dashboard → s2Member® → Import/Export**._